pablogomez93/trie/README.md

 trie
 ====

-A implementation of a trie map with basic and common methods, in C++
+An implementation of a trie map with basic and common methods, in C++

 Below are listed the complexity for each class method